 4. Look for non-comedogenic makeup and moisturizer to avoid breakouts.

-3. Lowering your alcohol intake will also help to clear skin, as drinking alcohol (especially mixed drinks) is as good as drinking sugar.
+3. Lowering your alcohol intake will also help to clear skin, as drinking alcohol (especially mixed drinks) is the same as drinking sugar.

 2. If you’re taking a hot shower, try not to linger.
 The heat can dry out your skin, leaving it dehydrated and flaky.